Flood alleviation basin created at Sir Francis Barker Recreation Ground, Chessington

-The scheme consists of the creation of a flood alleviation basin located between the tennis court and the children’s playground.
+The flood alleviation basin is located between the tennis court and the children’s playground.
 Its purpose is to reduce the impact and frequency of flooding by redirecting and capturing the water runoff in the new basin and releasing it back into the Thames Water drainage system in a controlled way.

 The basin is not a permanent pond, but an area that will capture excess water from time to time.
 It is designed to reach no more than one metre in depth.
 It will be surrounded by a permanent 1.2m high barrier, making it safe for residents and animals.